GamesCreatorsClub/GCCPiWarsBlog/posts/2018/10/03/gcc-rover-m18-design.md

 - Each wheel hub's steering motor should be driven by one channel of a dual H bridge (4 motors - two dual H bridges)
 - Each wheel hub should have magnet which is read by stationary contactless potentiometer
 - As four contactless potentiometers are needed and they are communicating with i²c interface on one fixed address there's a need of 4 way i²c multiplexer
-- Each side of the rover will have distance sensor (preferably ToF)
+- Each side of the rover will have a distance sensor (preferably ToF)
 - Rover will have 9dof sensor (accelerometer, gyro and compass)
 - Rover will use any other possible means for determining precise location and orientation
 - If needed more than one Raspberry Pi will be networked together use USB: Raspberry Pi 3B (or 3B+) to be used as main and